CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

      ![](../media/functions-and-descriptions3.png)

-22. Execute the next by two cells which demonstrate **Calling multiple functions together**.
+22. Execute the next two cells by clicking on the play button, which demonstrate **Calling multiple functions together**.

      ![](../media/functions-and-descriptions4.png)